Sign up for our free monthly newsletter stuffed full of ideas, competitions and offers. PS Did we mention it’s free?

 #8.
 Tullyboy Farm

-Enjoy a family day out at Tullyboy Farm.
-Experience the atmosphere of a real working farm in a beautiful setting with lots of animals to see, cuddle and hand feed, such as Ilamas, emus, rheas, pigs, puppies and more.
-The kids can enjoy a horse ride on Bob and have fun in the bouncing activity centre in the playground.
+Enjoy a family day out at Tullyboy Farm in Croghan, Boyle, where you can experience the atmosphere of a real working farm in a beautiful setting with lots of animals to see, cuddle and hand feed.
+Their animal collection includes llamas, emus, rheas, pigs, puppies and much more.
+The kids can have fun in the bouncing activity centre in the playground.
+Also included in the day are tractor trailer rides and pony rides by lead rein.
+Visit the Farm Café after your visit and enjoy a cup of tea or coffee with a home made scone.

 #9.
 Derryglad Folk Museum

-Derryglad Folk Museum houses a unique 25 year old collection of horse-drawn machinery restored to original working order.
-The collection also deals with farm and folk life in Ireland from the 18th century to the recent past.
+As well as horse-drawn machinery restored to original working order, the collection also deals with farm and folk life in Ireland from the 18th century to the recent past.
+Make sure to check out their tradesman’s tools and buttermaking equipment.
+The venue also has a picnic area and car parking.

 The Elphin Windmill is a fully restored, working, 18th century windmill, the oldest type in the country.
 Unusual features are its thatched revolving roof and four sails that are turned into the wind by using a tailpole attached to a cartwheel on a circular track – definitely worth a visit!